 - I recommend covering your bread halfway through with tinfoil to ensure the tops aren’t over-brown.

 - Everyone’s ovens differ, so you may need to bake longer to ensure it is completely cooked.
 You will know your pumpkin bread is properly cooked when the center springs back slightly and a skewer comes out clean.

 - This bread is not super sweet at all.
-If you’d like super sweet bread, double the amount of the granulated sweetener or add some chocolate chips.
+If you’d like super sweet bread, double the amount of the granulated sweetener.

 - If you don’t have pumpkin pie spice, you can use all cinnamon or a mix of cinnamon and nutmeg.